You have your Detailing colleagues to thank for the update below…

 - Apply for the Navy Career Intermission Program and take time off to get a degree.

 - Attend a war college.
 Intermediate colleges are for officers who are O4 or below, while senior college is for O5 and above.
-If you’re interested, contact your detailer.
+If you’re interested, contact your Detailer.

 - Pay for it yourself and do it in your free time on-line or in person.
-One program to look into is offered by the American Association for Physician Leadership (http://www.physicianleaders.org/education/programs/masters).
+One program to look into is offered by the American Association for Physician Leadership (https://www.physicianleaders.org/education/physicians/masters).
 By taking some CME you can then enroll in various patient safety and management degrees that are all physician focused.
 The on-line University of Massachusetts healthcare focused MBA that they offer is the most reasonably priced MBA that I could find that is accredited by the top business school accreditation body.
 If you want a fast MBA (but pricey), look into the University of Tennessee Physician Executive MBA program (http://pemba.utk.edu).

 While committing to a master’s degree program will take major time and effort, that is the point.
 It is a well-recognized way to demonstrate to the Navy that you’ve made a serious commitment to your professional development and could go a long way toward giving your next interview for a leadership position.